Archibald Hall

 Archibald Thomson Hall, also known as Roy Fontaine (17 June 1924 – 16 September 2002) was a Scottish serial killer and thief.
 Born in Glasgow, Scotland, he became known as the Killer Butler or the Monster Butler after committing crimes while working in service to members of the British aristocracy.
-At the time of his death he was the oldest person serving a whole life tariff in prison.
+At the time of his death, he was the oldest person serving a whole life tariff in prison.

 Criminal activities

 Hall's criminal career began as a thief at the age of 15.
-He soon progressed to house breaking.
-Capitalizing on his bisexuality, he then infiltrated the gay scene in London, after moving there with profits of his criminal ventures.
+He soon progressed to housebreaking.
+Capitalising on his bisexuality, he then infiltrated the gay scene in London, after moving there with the profits of his criminal ventures.
 He served his first jail sentence for attempting to sell jewellery in London that he had stolen in Scotland.
-During his sentence he studied antiques and learned the etiquette of the aristocracy, as well as taking elocution lessons to soften his Scottish accent.
+During his sentence, he studied antiques and learned the etiquette of the aristocracy, as well as taking elocution lessons to soften his Scottish accent.

 Upon his release he began using the name Roy Fontaine, after the actress Joan Fontaine, and worked as a butler, occasionally returning to prison for further jewel thefts.
 He married and divorced during this time.

 In 1975, Hall was released from prison and returned to Scotland.
-He began working as butler to Margaret ('Peggy') Hudson, a dowager (widow of Sir Austin Hudson, 1st Baronet, a Conservative member of parliament) who lived at Kirtleton House, Dumfriesshire.
-Hall had initially planned to steal her valuables but he never carried this out when he realized that he liked both his job and employer too much.
+He began working as butler to Margaret ('Peggy'), Lady Hudson, a dowager (widow of Sir Austin Hudson, 1st Baronet, a Conservative member of parliament) who lived at Kirtleton House, Dumfriesshire.
+Hall had initially planned to steal her valuables but he never carried this out when he realised that he liked both his job and employer too much.

 When David Wright, an acquaintance from his last prison term, was also given a job on the estate as a gamekeeper in 1977, the two had an altercation after Wright stole some of Lady Hudson's jewellery and threatened to tell her about Hall's own criminal past if Hall reported him.

 Hall took Wright on a rabbit hunt in a trick attempt at coming to an amicable solution.
 Once out in the fields, he shot Wright dead and buried him next to the stream in the Kirtleton House grounds.